funghetto/Quote-Reminder/README.md

 <p align="center"><img src="show2.png" alt="Logo" width="708" height="512"></p>

 Quote Reminder is a free and open source application, licensed under the GPLv3 licence to programmatically display user inserted quotes in the form of popups.
-It is based on Python, Qt 6, qdarktheme, pygame and tendo.
+It is based on Python, Qt 6, qdarktheme, pygame, PyQt-Frameless-Window and tendo.

 <!-- FEATURES -->
 ## Features